 At the end of this lesson, you will have a chart configured to work with large sets of data in an Angular application.
 You will see that even with a large amount of data, the chart renders quickly, and zooming in and out of the chart is fluid and responsive.

 You may download the starter project for this lesson by clicking here.
 (You can also download the final project by clicking here.)

 After downloading the project, navigate to the directory and run the commands below:

-You have executed the npm install command to install all dependencies and the npm start command to run the Angular application.
-If the project is setup correctly, you will have a running Angular application as shown in the image below.
+Execute the npm install command to install all dependencies, and execute the npm start command to run the Angular application.
+If the project is set up correctly, you will have a running Angular application as shown in the image below.
 If you receive an error while running the application, stop and run the npm start command again.

-To see it in action, modify the chart to work with a large data set returning from a REST API.
+To see it in action, modify the chart to work with a large data set returning from the REST API.

 Step 1 Get Data in a Component

-Right now, you are fetching data from AppService in the PriceChartComponent.
-The AppService getStocks() method is fetching data from REST API, which has more than 200 data points.
+You are currently fetching data from AppService in the PriceChartComponent.
+The AppService getStocks() method is fetching data from the REST API, which has more than 200 data points.
 Essentially, you have reconfigured the chart to work with a large data set.